What Is an ROE? Record of Employment Explained

 Author profile picture

-A Record of Employment or ROE is a form that employers fill in and store for their employees that receive insurable earnings.
-This form provides proof of work and allows employees to collect unemployment insurance should they face an interruption of earnings.
+A Record of Employment (ROE) is a form that employers must complete for any employees who stop working for the company and are no longer being paid.
+This form provides information on employment history and allows employees to collect Employment Insurance (EI) should they face an interruption of earnings.
+Service Canada keeps ROEs on file for 11 years.

-Employees need to be able to obtain their record of employment if they need to stop working and collect EI.
-The ability to collect EI is the main reason why someone would need a record of employment.
-If an employee stops working, their employer must provide them with an ROE.
+Employees need to be able to obtain their record of employment if they stop working and need to apply for EI.
+Eligibility for EI is the main reason why most former employees would need a record of employment.
+If an employee stops working, their employer must file an ROE regardless of whether the employee intends to apply for EI or not.

-An employer completes an ROE within five days of the employee's last day of work or interruption of earnings.
-Every employer must complete an ROE form, even for those employees who do not wish to apply for Employment Insurance (EI).
+It’s the employer’s responsibility to complete an ROE within five days of the employee's last day of work or interruption of earnings.
+Every employer must complete an ROE form, even for employees who aren’t applying for EI benefits.
 To fill out an ROE form, you need to enter employee identification details, work history with the company, and any insurable earnings or insurable hours they registered over the year.

 An ROE can be submitted in two formats:

-You can submit ROE online in one of three ways:
+You can submit an ROE online in one of three ways:

 • Entering data manually through ROE Web using Service Canada's website